Skip to content

 Communication Pattern

 All inter-service communication in the remediation pipeline uses Kubernetes CRDs.
-The HTTP exceptions are: all controllers emit audit events to DataStorage, WFE queries DataStorage for the workflow catalog, RO queries DataStorage for remediation history, AA calls Kubernaut Agent for AI investigation, and EM queries AlertManager and Prometheus for effectiveness assessment.
+The HTTP exceptions are: all controllers emit audit events to DataStorage, WFE queries DataStorage for the workflow catalog, RO queries DataStorage for remediation history, AA calls Kubernaut Agent for AI investigation, EM queries AlertManager and Prometheus for effectiveness assessment, and the API Frontend dispatches its 14 MCP tools to multiple backends (K8s API, Kubernaut Agent REST/MCP, DataStorage).

 This architecture provides: